MesutNedzhib/question-answer-rest-api/README.md

 3. Start testing.

 ## Features
-The REST API has the following routes and functionalities:
+The Question Answer REST API has the following routes and functionalities:
 - Authorization
   - Register
   - Login